 2. Cost of Content Production

 To get published, you have to provide websites with quality articles and blogs.
 Now, writing high-quality content is itself a hectic, time-consuming, and costly business.
-You have to invest anything between $20 to $300 for a good piece of content, coupled with editing and images, and formatting costs.
+You have to invest anything between $20 to $300 for a good piece of content, coupled with editing images, and formatting costs.
 This cost of content production ultimately adds up to the total cost of search engine optimization and link building.

 3. Tools Subscriptions

 As mentioned before, tools subscription is another area that adds up to the cost of link building and marketing.
 Right from digging into the websites to their evaluation and outreach, every step requires access/subscription to certain tools.
 You have to have data mining software, marketing intelligence tools, link building evaluation tools, email marketing tools, and content-checking (grammar & plagiarism) tools.
 All of this is usually not FREE and requires some subscription to premium digital marketing tools.

 So, what do we do now?
 Leave or Invest?

 While there is absolutely no doubt that link building and outreach is an expensive element, we still believe it is worth the investment.
 As noted in the previous section (why you need to invest in link building) the long-term cost of link building is not an expense, but an investment that brings in quite a positive return.
 Therefore, you must invest in link building.

 If you are planning to outsource link building and in search of blogger outreach services or aspire to build a good network of publishers for link building, please get in touch with our team.
-At MagFellow, we are committed to offer the best combination of quality, affordability and reliability.
+At MagFellow, we are committed to offering the best combination of quality, affordability, and reliability.